alonzi/2017-doathon/README.md

 # Welcome to the first DSI Do-a-thon

 Doathons bring together diverse participants to get things done &mdash; openly, collaboratively and quickly.
 The event centers around participants (no monologues!) and focused attention to doable projects, where collaboration, discovery and preservation are made easy.

+The term is inspired by hackathons &mdash; events focused on coding &mdash; but the activities can and do extend well beyond coding, e.g. to include graphic design storytelling, policy or curriculum development, outreach activities, you name it.

-To get an idea, take a look at a [previous doathon](https://github.com/sparcopen/open-research-doathon) and [see what was done there](https://github.com/sparcopen/Open-Research-doathon/issues?utf8=%E2%9C%93&q=is%3Aissue).
+To get an idea of what this might mean in practice, take a look at a [previous doathon](https://github.com/sparcopen/open-research-doathon) and [see what was done there](https://github.com/sparcopen/Open-Research-doathon/issues?utf8=%E2%9C%93&q=is%3Aissue).

+# Who?

+The event is for people interested in open data &mdash; providers, aggregators or users of open data, data visualizers, data journalists, user experience designers, educators or anyone working towards data open.

+It is organized by the [Data Science Institute](http://dsi.virginia.edu/) (DSI) at the University of Virginia.

 # When?